Monday Year 2

 Bromstone offers rich, varied and inclusive sport through the curriculum with children learning a variety of sports via the curriculum.
 Sports include, hockey, basketball, tag rugby, netball, dodgeball, bench ball, rounders, cricket, handball, OAA, swimming, dance, gymnastics and athletics.

 Our extra-curricular opportunities include basketball, tag rugby, netball, dodgeball, , rounders, cricket, handball, swimming, dance, gymnastics and athletics.
 This clubs are well attended and have competitive opportunities during the year via The Thanet Passport Scheme that we pay in to on a yearly basis.
-(Thanet Passport Report can be found on the website)
+(Thanet Passport Report can be found on this website)

 Thanks to the Sports Premium funding (please see separate documentation on the website) we are also able to offer sports opportunities for children at lunchtimes on a daily basis.
 We understand and recognise the need for the children to be physically active every day and for children to make healthy choices.
 The Sports Premium funding is also used to fund a number of PE intervention groups which focus on being more physically active and making healthy choices, promoting well-being and involvement, improving self-esteem and confidence, and also providing a gifted and talented PE group for the more able learners in PE.
 The children are being encouraged to be active for 60 minutes every day, and a member of the school council, in every class, is responsible for the record chart of daily activity.
 The children are rewarded with stickers and certificates.